mapillary/mapillary-js/README.md

 ### [Code of Conduct](https://code.facebook.com/codeofconduct)

-Facebook has adopted a Code of Conduct that we expect project participants to adhere to.
+Facebook has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
 Please read [the full text](./.github/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## License